Free PDF: How to build your dream coaching business that frees you from the 9-5

 As a photography coach, you help your students become better photographers.

-Buying a house is a big life decision.
-As a coach, you help people make the right decision.
+Buying a house or rental property is a big life decision.
+As a real estate coach, you help people make the right decision.

 70. Job skills coaching